wildlyons99/smash_buds/README.md

 # ES4 Digital Electronics Final Project - smash_buds

+This project was developed for ES-4, Digital Logic Circuits, at Tufts University.

 This project is a Super Smash Bro's inspired king of the hill game built exclusively through sequential logic in VHDL.
-Play as Tufts
-President Tony ROMico or President Elect Sunil Kumar as they compete to rule the Tufts hill.
+Play as Tufts President Tony ROMico or President Elect Sunil Kumar as they compete to rule the Tufts hill.
+We used two NES controllers for input, and displayed output to 640x480 VGA.
+Code was written in Radiant and programmed to iCE40UP5k-SG48I FPGA

 ## Authors